intel/linux-sgx/sdk/emm/README.md

 The instructions here are for developing and testing the EMM functionality only.
 Consult the main README for general usages.

+**Note:** The kernel patch series for upstream are under review on LKML in [this thread](https://lore.kernel.org/linux-sgx/cover.1644274683.git.reinette.chatre@intel.com/).
+Please refer to the cover letter of the series for changes between versions.

-**Note:** This implementation is based on the current Linux kernel implementation posted [here](https://github.com/rchatre/linux/tree/sgx/sgx2_submitted_v1_plus_rwx), which has not been finalized and upstreamed.
+This EMM implementation is based on the testing branch for the kernel hosted [here](https://github.com/rchatre/linux/tree/sgx/sgx2_submitted_v2_plus_rwx), which includes a temporary patch to allow RWX pages.
 As the kernel interfaces evolve, the EMM implementation and/or interface may change.

 Prerequisites
 -------------------------------